Antisocial Behaviour Incident Log

-Completing a diary helps us get evidence of your experiences so we can act on your behalf to resolve the situation
+Completing an incident log helps us get evidence of your experiences so we can act on your behalf to resolve the situation.

 Recording the Problem

-We need to have evidence of any Anti Social Behaviour or harassment you have witnessed or experienced.
-The best way to record this is to complete diary sheets.
-These sheets must be completed as accurately as possible, so try to include everything that was said and one, including any bad language used.
+We need to have evidence of any Antisocial Behaviour or harassment you have witnessed or experienced.
+The best way to record this is to complete an Antisocial Behaviour Incident Log.pdf [pdf] 1MB.
+This log must be completed as accurately as possible, so try to include everything that was said and one, including any bad language used.

 We need to know the frequency of when things happen and how much they affect your life.

 We will use this information to assess how to deal with the situation.